 Having a proper account structure will improve relevance.
 Make sure your campaigns and ad groups are smaller and contain highly targeted themes.

-- Start out by ensuring the top keywords are in the ad copy.
-Try to incorporate these into the headline, body, and display URL if possible.
+1. Start out by ensuring the top keywords are in the ad copy.
+Try to incorporate these into the headline, body, and display path fields, if possible.

 A great landing page experience is essential if you want to turn those clicks into conversions.